kimtth/awesome-azure-openai-llm/README.md

   1. Of the two approaches proposed in the paper, the RAG-sequence implementation is pretty much always used in the industry.
 It’s cheaper and simpler to run than the alternative, and it produces great results. [cite](https://towardsdatascience.com/add-your-own-data-to-an-llm-using-retrieval-augmented-generation-rag-b1958bf56a5a)
 - [Retrieval meets Long Context LLMs](https://arxiv.org/abs/2310.03025)
   - We demonstrate that retrieval-augmentation significantly improves the performance of 4K context LLMs.
 Perhaps surprisingly, we find this simple retrieval-augmented baseline can perform comparable to 16K long context LLMs.

+- [FreshLLMs](https://arxiv.org/abs/2310.03214): Fresh Prompt, Google search first, then use results in prompt.
+Our experiments show that FreshPrompt outperforms both competing search engine-augmented prompting methods such as Self-Ask (Press et al., 2022) as well as commercial systems such as Perplexity.AI. [git](https://www.github.com/freshllms/freshqa)

 - 4 RAG techniques implemented in [llama_index](https://github.com/jerryjliu/llama_index) / [cite](https://x.com/ecardenas300/status/1704188276565795079) / [git](https://github.com/weaviate/recipes/tree/main/integrations/llamaindex)
   1. SQL Router Query Engine: Query router that can reference your vector database or SQL database
   1. Sub Question Query Engine: Break down the complex  question into sub-questions